 We use environmentally friendly cleaning products throughout.

-We promote a local chef (Patrick Gilmour) to cook for a special occasion, as well as a small local caterer (East Neuk Cooks) if budget is more of an issue.
+We promote a local chef (Patrick Gilmour) to cook for a special occasion, as well some local cooks if budget is more of an issue.
 We also highly recommend the local farms shops which are in an abundance near us, as well as small local restaurants.

 When constructing our lodges (finished in June 2014) we exclusively used local tradesmen and craftsmen.
 We are particularly pleased to have come across Dovetail Enterprises in Dundee who create excellent quality furniture and mattresses.
 They are an inspiring company who started out employing local men and women with visual impairment, and disabled ex-servicemen.
 They now employ a range of disabled people with a passion for traditional skills and state-of-the-art designs.